-If you’re looking for a typical English pub, where you can get traditional British meals, the Ye Olde London is a good option.
+If you’re looking for a typical English pub where you can get traditional British meals, the Ye Olde London is a good option.
 You can also take children in here.

-On the ground floor of the One New Change shopping centre, we like to go to a quaint little place called Bea’s of Bloomsbury, great for a nice cup of tea and cupcake.
+On the ground floor of the One New Change shopping centre, we like to go to a quaint little place called Bea’s of Bloomsbury, which is great for a nice cup of tea and cupcake.

 Secret Gems around St Paul’s Cathedral

 There are so many secret spots around St Paul’s, that we would love to let you in on.
 Here are our favourite two: